luisgaviria/breakable-toy-deliverable-2/README.md

 To run this project you will need to add the SessionSecret to the .env file. you will need to create a database (createdb) and run the knex migrations by typing the commands yarn run migrate:latest or roll the migration by running yarn migrate:rollback, you can seed data by running yarn run db:seed.*

 *After creating an account and logging in you can visit localhost:3000 to see the site running.
 You will see news categories from science, sports, tech and more.
+You can visit the site by navigating to [Urabatv.com](www.urabatv.com)

 *A user can submit a review on a story if they choose to do so.
 A user can also enter their own story.*